AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 ### Other errors {#other}

-If you've encountered an error that's not listed above, it is possible that we can solve it by ourselves.
+If you have encountered an error that's not listed above, it is possible that we can solve it by ourselves.
 But in order to do that, we need log files from you.
 Please perform the following steps:

-- Find and archive **AdGuard VPN installation logs** in the same way that it is described in [this article](https://adguard.com/kb/adguard-for-windows/solving-problems/installation-logs/).
+- Find and archive **AdGuard VPN installation logs** in the same way that is described in [this article](https://adguard.com/kb/adguard-for-windows/solving-problems/installation-logs/).

 - Find and save to disk **Event Viewer** logs.
 [This article](https://adguard.com/kb/adguard-for-windows/solving-problems/system-logs/) explains how to do that.